m4ster-slave/scrapegraph_llama/README.md

-# Custom scraping script using ScrapeGraphAI
+# Custom Scraping Script using ScrapeGraphAI

-Small shell script using ollama and ScrapeGraphAI that takes in a website and ur prompt for quick and easy scrape jobs
+A customizable shell script that integrates **Ollama** and **ScrapeGraphAI** for automated web scraping.
+It accepts a website URL and a prompt to quickly gather relevant information.

-## installation
+## Installation

 ### Prerequisites